Jane Badler: Music and theatre career

 Already an able singer when she competed in the Miss New Hampshire and Miss America Pageants, Badler forged a career in cabaret and on the stage in the 2005 Magnormos production of archy & mehitabel, based on Don Marquis's books of poetry.
 She also appeared in Sextet, Big Hair in America, and with acclaimed Australian director Robert Chuter (who also directed two of her cabaret shows in 2000) she appeared in The Singing Forest, The Great Gatsby and her one-woman show Shakin' the Blues Away in which she also sang.
 Other productions in which she appeared for Magnormos included a concert of the musical Rebecca and OzMade Musicals.

 Badler released her debut album (backed by the Melbourne-based band Sir) on June 1, 2008.
 Titled The Devil Has My Double, it is an autobiographical album which has been described as "a compulsive mix of fame, sex and solitude, set to a sweeping soundtrack of cold soul and passionate synthetics".
 As part of promotion for the album, she gave an extensive interview about her work to the Boxcutters podcast.

 Badler released her second album, Tears Again, in 2011.
 She then teamed up with Australian musicians Matt Doll and Byron St John to co-write her third album, Opus, which was released in September 2014.

 Personal life

-Badler married Australian businessman Stephen Hains in 1990.
-The couple met while she was filming Mission Impossible in Australia.
+In 1990, Badler married Australian businessman Stephen Hains, son of David Hains.
+The couple met while she was filming Mission: Impossible in Australia.
 Badler remained in Australia and the couple reside in Melbourne.
 They have two children.

-On January 7, 2020, Badler announced that her 27-year-old son, actor Harry Hains, died of a fentanyl overdose following a battle with “mental illness, chronic sleeping disorders, and addiction".
+On January 7, 2020, Badler announced that her 27-year-old son, actor Harry Hains, died of a fentanyl overdose following a battle with "mental illness, chronic sleeping disorders, and addiction".